 Pre-breakfast, breakfast, lunch and dinner included, with snacks in between.

-Toast, biscuits, fresh fruit, drinking water, fruit juice, soft drinks, beer, electrolyte powders, and tea & coffee are available free of charge.
+Toast, biscuits, fresh fruit, drinking water, fruit juice, soft drinks, electrolyte powders, and tea & coffee are available free of charge.

 First meal served is snacks and dinner on the first day of the cruise, depending on your time of arrival.